Miki & Yi Jie RSVP

 Our story

-Life has taken us across cities and continents, and many of you have been part of that journey.
+We met on orientation day at Wesleyan University in 2016.
+Since then, life has taken us across cities and continents—and many of you have been part of that journey.
 We’d love to celebrate this milestone together with you in Beijing.

 Zhengyang Mansion, Mandarin Oriental Qianmen